HaasStefan/HaasStefan/README.md

 I enjoy improving developer experiences using Nx Monorepositories by speeding up local and CI builds, while creating architectural guardrails and automating developer workflows.

  I like Angular, Nx, TypeScript, RxJS, RxAngular, React, NestJS and Tailwind.
-So basically anything that ends with a `.JS` 😉
+So basically everything that ends with a `.JS` 😉